View products that support dmairfield.org

 JULY, 2007 The AOPA (Aircraft Owner's and Pilot's Association) Magazine for July, 2007 published a review of the "Register of the Davis-Monthan Airfield" book at right.
 Special thanks to reviewer Nate Ferguson, who continues to be a real friend of dmairfield.org (see the other press and internet coverage of dmairfield.org by AOPA, below).

-This book is the first volume of Oldairfield.com® 21st Century Editions.
-All 21st Century Editions are directly related by pilot(s), airplane(s) or event(s) to the contents of the Davis-Monthan Register.
+This book is directly related by pilot(s), airplane(s) or event(s) to the contents of the Davis-Monthan Register.

 ---o0o---